rancher/turtles-docs/docs/getting-started/create-first-cluster/using_fleet.md

 5. Commit the changes

 > The **fleet.yaml** is used to specify configuration options for fleet (see [docs](https://fleet.rancher.io/ref-fleet-yaml) for further details).
 In this instance its declaring that the cluster definitions should be added to the **default** namespace

-After the described steps there will be a repository created structure similar to the example: https://github.com/rancher-sandbox/rancher-turtles-fleet-example
+After the described steps there will be a repository created structure similar to the example: <https://github.com/rancher-sandbox/rancher-turtles-fleet-example>

 ## Mark Namespace for auto-import

 To automatically import a CAPI cluster into Rancher Manager there are 2 options:

 1. label a namespace so all clusters contained in it are imported.
-1. label an individual cluster definition so that its imported.
+1. label an individual cluster definition so that it's imported.

 In both cases the label is `cluster-api.cattle.io/rancher-auto-import`.